8-point checklist to become an executive coach

-The executive leaders and business owners who are proactive about seeking outside perspectives are the ones who are able to the push the boundaries of their businesses and cross new thresholds of success.
+Do you have what it takes to become an executive coach?
+The leaders and business owners who are proactive about seeking outside perspectives are the ones who are able to push the boundaries of their businesses and cross new thresholds of success.
 The insights provided by an experienced mentor can help a CEO identify blind spots, see their biggest business challenges with fresh eyes, and grow the more personal aspects of their leadership style.

 As a Vistage Chair, I am an executive coach for small and midsize business CEOs who are competitive and growth-oriented.
 As a Vistage Chair, I also get to be part of a community of executive coaches from around the world.